wuchunfu/Synapse/README.md

 - **📁 File & Directory Transfer** — Send individual files or entire folders (auto-zipped and streamed).
 - **🔍 Zero Configuration** — Automatic peer discovery on LAN using mDNS.
 No IP addresses, no setup.
 - **🔒 End-to-End Encrypted** — All transfers use TLS with ephemeral self-signed certificates.
-- **✅ Integrity Verified** — BLAKE3 checksums verify every transfer with minimal CPU overhead.
+- **✅ Integrity Verified** — SHA-256 checksums verify every transfer with native cryptographic integrity.
 - **⏸️ Resumable Transfers** — Detects partial files and resumes from where they left off.
 - **⚡ Adaptive Compression** — Text files compressed with Zstandard; already-compressed formats sent raw.
 - **📊 Real-Time Progress** — Live progress bar, speed, and percentage displayed in the GUI.